Mequam/zk_notes/sap/ewm/twoStepPicking.md

 the system, and then assign those m&m's to different packages.

 note that you create two warehouse tasks for this in the system.

+## Configuration

+two step picking is configured at the warehouse level

+this makes sense, since different warehouses might use different techniques when picking objects